North Shore (1987 film): Plot

 With nowhere to go, he fortuitously runs into Turtle (John Philbin).
 Kane also meets and falls in love with Kiani (Nia Peeples), a beautiful local girl, coincidentally the cousin of Vince, who helps him acclimate to the local culture and customs.
 Turtle introduces him to Chandler (Gregory Harrison), a surfboard shaper and soul surfer, who teaches Rick about soul surfing and Rick masters the art of appreciating and riding the waves.
 During Rick's stay, Chandler is marveled at Rick's talent for art and he then designs a new graphic for Chandler.

 The film's antagonist is Lance Burkhart (Laird Hamilton), a famous, top-ranked surfer whose competitive and materialistic values ("Give me a Board that works.
 My Board") conflict with the spiritual teachings of Chandler ("You still have a single-fin-mentality").
 The film climaxes with a surf contest on the Banzai Pipeline as Rick ends up competing against Lance in a duel of skills and beliefs.
 During the final round, Lance cheats by pulling on Rick's leash, causing him to wipeout.
 Chandler, initially hostile towards competitive surfing, is outraged, but Rick reminds him that it wasn't about winning, but going the distance.

 As Rick prepares to leave for college in New York, he thanks Chandler for his friendship and lessons.
 While waiting for his flight, Rick is greeted by Turtle and Kiani.
 He shares a goodbye kiss with Kiani, and Turtle shows Rick a newspaper catching Lance in the act, who was disqualified.
-Rick promises to come back to the North Shore as he travels to NY where there is no surfing.
-This is a misnomer as NY is on the Atlantic Ocean and Soul Surfers from Rockaway (See Chris Wresch; Joe Cohen) have roamed the beaches for decades.
+Rick promises to come back to the North Shore.